frakern/starpocalypse/README.md

 ### Submarket changes

-1. Remove combat ships, and high-tier weapons, LPCs, and modspecs from Open Markets except for Independent, Pirate or Luddic Path markets.
+1. Combat ships, and weapons, LPCs, and modspecs are limited based on standing, your contacts, its tier, their stability (`militaryRegulationsStability.csv`) and your commissioned status.
+See config for exact values
-2. When stability is low, some of the initially illegal items and ships on Military Market will become legal.
-3. When stability is high, higher value weapons and ships disappear from the Black Market.
-4. Finally, all pristine ships are damaged by putting a random number of d-mods on them.
+2. Finally, all pristine ships are damaged by putting a random number of d-mods on them.

-Which factions have their Open Markets regulated is declared in the `militaryRegulationFaction.csv` file.
+Factions have modifiers for their willingness to sell weapons declared in the `militaryRegulationFaction.csv` file.
-The same submarkets and factions can additionally have contraband applied to their Military Market in `militaryRegulationsStability.csv`.
+The willingness to sell given good can be modified in `militaryRegulationsSpecialStanding.csv`.
 Finally, exclusion lists can be applied to regulations - see `militaryRegulationsLegal.csv`.

 Ship damager is configurable by faction and submarket, and is applied to all ships.
 It is controlled by `shipDamage*.csv`.

-Both faction and submarket files work as whitelist and accept: faction or submarket (allow) id, negated faction or submarket id (!disallow), "all" keyword (allow all except negated).

 #### Black Market

-Black Market mechanics are slightly tweaked to make it less of a go-to market for everything.
+Black Market mechanics are tweaked to make it less of a go-to market for everything.
-Factions that regulate their Open Markets will block access to the Black Market.
-As such, you will have to illegally dock at those stations (transponder off).
-Market stability will also affect what items are available for trade on the Black Market using values mapped in `militaryRegulationsStability.csv`.
+One needs a pirate contact at the location to access the black market.
+Even then not every contact enables you to get everything.
+The higher the importance of the contact the more you can get.
 Suspicion will be raised even when trading with the transponder off, but at half rate as with the transponder on.
 On top of that, bribes equal half of the market tariff will be required to complete any transaction.

 ### Other changes

 On game load, all blueprint packages are given "no drop" tag.
-Quantity of salvaged basic items is reduced by 50%.
+Quantity of salvaged basic items is reduced by 25%.
 Special items (weapons, AI cores, etc) are unaffected.
-On recovery (salvage or post battle) all recoverable ships are made into story-recoverable (even own lost ships).
+On recovery (salvage or post battle) some recoverable ships are made into story-recoverable depending on hull size (optionally even own lost ships).
+Weapon salvage rates from battles and derelict ships was reduced to 25%.
+Value is configurable in config.

+## Known Issues
+Sometimes the derelict modifying script is too slow, and one can get a ship/weapons before it ran.
+I currently have no way to prevent that, though in normal gameplay this should very rarely happen.